Skip to main content

 When walking or scooting to school:

-• encourage your child or children to:
+Encourage your children to:

-• not look at their phones and/or wear earphones when crossing the road.
 There are more electric cars and bikes using the road than ever before.
-They are very quiet and therefore hard to hear coming
+They are very quiet and hard to hear coming.

 Cycling to school